Skip to main content

 7. Westfjords

-Here’s another remote region of Iceland to add to your June vacation.
+Here’s another remote region of Iceland to add to your Iceland travel in June.
 If you’re seeking coastal scenery, wildlife galore, beautiful hiking trails, and tranquil fishing villages, the Westfjords are for you.

 In the Westfjords, you could: